SpacelyProject/spacely-docs/README.md

 * **py-libs-common:** Shared low-level python libraries.
 * **spacely-caribou-common-blocks:** Common firmware blocks for use with a Spacely-Caribou flow.

+## Install Spacely

+Follow the instructions in the docs to download the appropriate repositories and install dependencies.

+When you're done, see the ExampleASIC folder in this repository for a simple test case to check your install is correct.

 ## Contribute to the Spacely Project

 Spacely is an open-source project which benefits from community engagement.
 Submit an issue on any Spacely Project repo, or contact the developers for more information about collaborating.